Tonight Starring Jack Paar: History

 In July 1957, after the failure of Tonight!
 America After Dark (a news-oriented program first hosted by Jack Lescoulie and briefly by Al Collins), NBC reverted its late-night show, Tonight, to a talk/variety show format as it had been during Steve Allen's tenure as host.
 Jack Paar was brought in to host the reformatted Tonight.
 He was, at the time, working for CBS and hosting the network's The Morning Show, a morning show similar to NBC's The Today Show, before he agreed to jump networks and take over Tonight.

 Under Paar, most of the NBC affiliates that had dropped the show during the ill-fated run of America After Dark, or who had never picked it up, began airing the show once again.
 Paar's era began the practice of branding the series after the host, and as such the program, though officially still called Tonight, was marketed as The Jack Paar Show.
 A combo band conducted by Paar's Army buddy pianist José Melis filled commercial breaks and backed musical entertainers.
 When Paar was on vacation, guest hosts presided over the show; one of these early hosts was Johnny Carson.
-Other guest hosts included Jonathan Winters, Orson Bean, as well as the show's announcer, Hugh Downs.
+Other guest hosts included Jonathan Winters, Orson Bean, Dick Van Dyke as well as the show's announcer, Hugh Downs.

 Starting on September 19, 1960, it was one of the first regularly scheduled shows to be videotaped in color, with the show recorded very early in the evening and broadcast from 11:15 P.M. to 1 A.M.
 Eastern time that night.
 Only a handful of complete Jack Paar "Tonight Show" episodes exist.
 All of them are black-and-white kinescope recordings.
 No color videotapes of any complete Paar "Tonight" shows are known to exist.
 Paar hosted the program from 1957 to 1962.

 Paar's original announcer was actor Franklin Pangborn, but he was fired after only a few nights.
 His replacement was Hugh Downs, who stayed with Paar to the end.

 At first, the show was called "Tonight Starring Jack Paar"; after 1959 it was officially known as The Jack Paar Show (or The Jack Paar Tonight Show, a phrasing which led to the name "The Tonight Show," as opposed to simply "Tonight," being adopted permanently after Paar's departure).
-Only a few minutes of video of Paar's talk host career in color are known to exist today; NBC's policy at the time was to preserve programming on black-and-white kinescopes, but this policy only applied to live or videotaped prime time programming, and as such, the videotapes of most of Paar's Tonight Show appearances were taped over and no longer exist, a policy that continued through the first ten years of Johnny Carson's hosting of the same series.
+Only a few minutes of video of Paar's talk host career in color are known to exist; NBC's policy at the time was to preserve programming on black-and-white kinescopes, but this policy only applied to live or videotaped prime time programming, and as such, the videotapes of most of Paar's Tonight Show appearances were taped over and no longer exist, a policy that continued through the first ten years of Johnny Carson's hosting of the same series.

 Senator John F. Kennedy, then a candidate for president, as a Tonight Show guest, 1959.